igorhosantos/igorhosantos/README.md

 ### Hi there 👋

 - 🔭 I’m currently working on http://pipastudios.com
-- Experienced Software Engineer with a demonstrated history of working in the computer games industry for the past 9 years, building solutions and client/server integration.
+- :computer: Experienced Software Engineer with a demonstrated history of working in the computer games industry for the past 9 years, building solutions and client/server integration.
 Skilled in Unity, C#, Java, ActionScript and JavaScript.
 - 📫 How to reach me: igor.hos@gmail.com

 <!--